kaz-utashiro/App-xlate/README.md

 # DESCRIPTION

-App::xlate is ...
+Document is included in `xlate` script file.

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright ©︎ Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # AUTHOR

-Kazumasa Utashiro <kaz@utashiro.com>
+Kazumasa Utashiro